mpeutz/fesk/styleguide/docs/guideline.md

 ```

 #### Chapters
 Define chapters of the stylesheet.
-These chapters are used to organize the styleguide.
-Must start with "Chapter:"
+These chapters are used to organize the styleguide, and be used to generate a TOC (table of Content).
+The TOC will be included as a comment at the top of the stylesheet.
+This section must start with "Chapter:"

 ```HTML
 /*